bonn0062/GSoD/absolute_beginners_outline.rst

 - How to save and load NumPy objects
 - How to apply a function column-wise or row-wise
 - How to convert a 1D array into a 2D array (how to add a new axis)
-- How to plot arrays, very basic with Matplotlib
-- How to read a docstring with `?` and source code with `??` in IPython/Jupyter

-- More useful functions:

-  - np.clip

-  - np.digitize

-  - np.bincount

-  - np.histogram

 Formulas:
 Implementing mathematical formulas that work on matrices and vectors is one of the things that make NumPy so highly regarded in the scientific Python community.